That time I asked Canadian fingerstyle-guitar virtuoso Don Ross how he got so good

 Fretmaster Don Ross exposes the Newt to the wonders of acoustic-guitar wizardry

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 29, 2001 By Steve Newton Guitar gods—I can’t get enough of ’em.
 There’ve always been lots of slots in my CD stacks reserved for fret masters who balance boggling technique with high degrees of feel.
-Because I’m mostly a rock and blues fan, the vast majority of guitarists … Continue reading Fretmaster Don Ross exposes the Newt to the wonders of acoustic-guitar wizardry
+Because I’m mostly a rock and blues fan, the vast majority of guitarists I’ve worshipped have … Continue reading Fretmaster Don Ross exposes the Newt to the wonders of acoustic-guitar wizardry

 Funked-up Newt gets down with Lionel Richie, gets back up again